 Health Indicator Report of Health Insurance Coverage - Estimates from U.S. Census Bureau

-NotesData for this view are modeled estimates from the U.S. Census Bureau's Small Area Health Insurance Estimates (SAHIE) and are based on a model that uses data from other census products.
+NotesData from 2007 and earlier are from the U.S. Current Population Survey.
+Data from 2008 forward are modeled estimates from the U.S. Census Bureau's Small Area Health Insurance Estimates (SAHIE) and are based on a model that uses data from other census products.
 For more information see the SAHIE website at: http://www.census.gov/did/www/sahie/index.html.

 Data SourceU.S.
 Census Bureau, Small Area Health Insurance Estimates, http://www.census.gov/did/www/sahie/data/interactive/.